JonKing93/DASH/Tutorials/stateVector/welcome.md

 <br>
 ### Prerequisites

+The gridfile package requires MATLAB 2018B or higher.
+If you are using an earlier version, you will need to [upgrade](https://www.mathworks.com/help/install/ug/upgrade-matlab-release.html) your release.

 stateVector is based around the gridfile module.
 If you're not familiar with gridfile, you may want to check out the [gridfile tutorial](../gridfile/welcome).

 <br>